huggingface/blog/openvino.md

 feature_extractor.save_pretrained(save_dir)
 ```

 A minute or two later, the model has been quantized.
-We can then easily load it with our `OVModelForXxx` classes, the equivalent of the `AutoModelForXxx` classes found in the `transformers` library.
-Likewise, we can create pipelines and run inference with the OpenVINO Runtime.
+We can then easily load it with our [`OVModelForXxx`](https://huggingface.co/docs/optimum/intel_inference#optimum-inference-with-openvino) classes, the equivalent of the Transformers [`AutoModelForXxx`](https://huggingface.co/docs/transformers/main/en/autoclass_tutorial#automodel) classes found in the `transformers` library.
+Likewise, we can create [pipelines](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines) and run inference with [OpenVINO Runtime](https://docs.openvino.ai/latest/openvino_docs_OV_UG_OV_Runtime_User_Guide.html).
 An important thing to mention is that the model is compiled just before the first inference, which will inflate the latency of the first inference.
 ​
 ```python
 from transformers import pipeline